Zilog8/UNFS2GO/README.md

 tool (https://go.googlesource.com/tools/+/master/godoc/vfs), as well as the AUTHORS, LICENSE, etc. files for that code.

+"sftpfs" uses Dave Cheney's sftp project (https://github.com/pkg/sftp) to connect to servers.

-As for my paltry code and modifications:
+As for my own paltry code and modifications:

 UNFS 2 Go
 (C) 2014, Zilog8 <zeuscoding@gmail.com>